strapi/documentation/docusaurus/docs/dev-docs/custom-fields.md

 | `default`     | The default size in columns that the input field will occupy in the 12-column grid in the admin panel.<br/>The value can either be `4`, `6`, `8` or `12`. | `Integer` |
 | `isResizable` | Whether the input can be resized or not                                                                                                                   | `Boolean` |

-:::note
+:::note Current limitations
+Currently:
+* Custom fields cannot add new data types to Strapi and must use existing, built-in Strapi data types described in the [models' attributes](/dev-docs/backend-customization#model-attributes) documentation.
+* You also cannot modify an existing data type.
-Currently, custom fields cannot add new data types to Strapi and must use existing, built-in Strapi data types described in the [models' attributes](/dev-docs/backend-customization#model-attributes) documentation.
-Special data types unique to Strapi, such as relation, media, component, or dynamic zone data types, cannot be used in custom fields.
+* Special data types unique to Strapi, such as relation, media, component, or dynamic zone data types, cannot be used in custom fields.
 :::

 <details>